-In British Columbia (B.C.), like-minded individuals, businesses, communities, and Indigenous peoples are partnering to create an economic and investment climate that is environmentally, ethically, and economically conscious.
-B.C. doesn’t just talk about diversity and sustainability, these principles are part of how we do business.
+In British Columbia (B.C.), like-minded individuals, businesses, communities and Indigenous Peoples are partnering to create an economic and investment climate that is environmentally, ethically and economically conscious.
+Leadership and policy reflect progressive environmental, social, and governance goals.

 We are a stable, transparent democracy with the rule of law and strong institutions.
 Legislation aligns us with the United Nations Declaration on the Rights of Indigenous Peoples and gender-based analysis applies to the provincial government’s policy work.

 Through the CleanBC plan, B.C. is working towards measurable emission reductions from 2007 levels of 40 per cent by 2030 and net zero by 2050.
-As part of the CleanBC plan, B.C. also strengthened government’s reporting requirements to the public through a new climate accountability law.
+As part of the CleanBC plan, B.C. also strengthened the government’s reporting requirements to the public through a new climate accountability law.